rearc-data/fred-data-products/docs/BAMLC0A4CBBB/product-description.md

-## ICE BofA BBB US Corporate Index Option-Adjusted Spread (BAMLC0A4CBBB)
+## ICE BofA BBB US Corporate Index Option-Adjusted Spread (BAMLC0A4CBBB) | FRED

-The source code outlining how this product gathers, transforms, revises and publishes its datasets is available at [https://github.com/rearc-data/fred-permit](https://github.com/rearc-data/fred-permit).
+The source code outlining how this product gathers, transforms, revises and publishes its datasets is available at [https://github.com/rearc-data/fred-data-products](https://github.com/rearc-data/fred-data-products).

 ### Main Overview
 The dataset file included with this product is provided in CSV format.
 The included dataset contains the following columns: